 This list doesn’t include venues or art spaces.
-We love 9:30 Club and The Dunes, but they’re not bars, they’re venues that happen to have bars.
+We love 9:30 Club and The Howard, but they’re not bars, they’re venues that happen to have bars.
 We love Little Miss Whiskey’s and while they don’t have televisions, they do have a projector and play New Orleans Saints games, so they’re off the list.
 Without further adieu, your 2014 list of Best Bars Without TV In DC.

 - 1314 9th St NW

 If you want to hang out in Shaw and near our office, head to Shaw.
 We included A&D in our Least Douchey Bars In DC 2013 edition because it’s relaxing, calm and fancy but not too fancy.
 It’s a good place to drink and act like a non-sports fan adult.

 If you like beer and friends and waiting in line to drink beer with friends, you probably already like American Ice Company.
 In fact, if you’re reading this while it’s dark outside, there’s a high likelihood that you’re currently waiting in line at American Ice Company.
 Who knew that simple and quality would work for multiple years?
 Crazy.

 - 1811 14th St NW

 If you’re a punk rocker that does not care about Fantasy Football, Black Cat is open.
 The Red Room is a bastion of no team sports (billiards is a sport played by individuals who sometimes happen to be on teams).
 It’s the only bar located in/next door to a venue that is on the list.
 We would have loved to include Satellite Room and DC9, but those pesky screens sometimes feature images of men playing with balls.
 The Black Cat does not care about men playing with balls.
 The Black Cat, specifically the Red Room, cares about people that love punk music, post punk music and other things with punk in the description (check out the jukebox), tall boys of PBR and shots of whiskey.
 Also, bring cash.
 Cash only.